-Now that you’ve found a few great stylists, in your area, who do work that you love, it’s time to dig deeper.
+Now that know how to find a hairstylist and even have a couple of people in your area, whose works you love, it’s time to dig deeper.
 What do their bios say?
 How about their captions?
 Do you see anything that inspires you, speaks to you, sounds like someone you’d want to spend a few hours with?
 A personality match is an important part of really connecting with your new stylist.
 Read through the comments on their pics; are their clients writing and saying they love their hair?
 That’s always great to see.

 Last, but not least, for a consultation, most stylists will offer a short consultation appointment to new clients at no charge.
 Or, if there is a charge, it’s probably applicable toward services booked.
 So, take this info, hit the ’gram, and find your dream stylist.

-If you liked this article, follow my page on Instagram for more hair ideas and tips.
+If you liked this article on how to find a hairstylist via Instagram, follow my page on Instagram for more hair ideas and tips.